 While I’m not personally a fan of getting the names of significant others tattooed on, children are a totally different matter.
 Your child will always be your child, and having their name as a permanent part of you is a beautiful idea.
 You can choose to put it somewhere that is highly visible, such as your wrist, or you can put it somewhere hidden yet still meaningful, such as over your heart.

-Go with what the child is named after: cartoon characters, flowers, etc. In my case, I got a tattoo of Dr Seuss books.
-It held double meaning for me: the books represent my love of Theodore Geisel, the man I wrote a Master’s thesis about, and the color of the books represent the four colors most commonly used for puzzle pieces to represent the autism spectrum.
+Go with what the child is named after: cartoon characters, flowers, etc. In my case, I got a tattoo of Dr. Seuss books.
+It held double meaning for me: The books represent my love of Theodore Geisel, the man I wrote a Master’s thesis about, and the colors of the books represent the four colors most commonly used for puzzle pieces to represent the autism spectrum.

-Photos and Footprints
+3. Photos and Footprints

 When they’re done well, they can be brilliant.
 Admittedly, you have to be very careful with the tattoo artist that you pick when doing anything that is this detailed.
 Make sure to look through the tattoo artist’s book of work before you pick who you want to do the tattoo.

-Getting a tattoo of the birth date is a shortcut to always remember that important moment.
+Getting a tattoo of the birth date is a shortcut to always remembering that important moment.
 You can choose to have the time and the date, the year, or, one of my personal favorites, go for the birth year in Roman numerals.

 You can choose to turn a necklace into a simple pattern and place it anywhere on your body, or if you’re brave enough, you can create a ring on your finger, showcasing all the colors that represent your family.
 Be warned, though, that colors can fade, so you might be redoing it every five to ten years to keep it vibrant.

-Angels and Wings
+8. Angels and Wings

 It’s sad to think about it, but sometimes angels and wings are also appropriate.
 While some children may not be long in this world, their memories can be.
-Including any of the other ideas, such as a child’s name, initial, or date of birth, encasing them in a pair of wings or perhaps having an angel holding them shows both the joy and the sorrow that you experienced in their brief lives.
+Including any of the other ideas, such as a child’s name, initials, or date of birth, encasing them in a pair of wings or perhaps having an angel holding them, shows both the joy and the sorrow that you experienced in their brief lives.